There are 2 types of POA when conducting business with U.S. Customs.

-To conduct customs business, a U.S. Customs Broker must have a district permit to conduct customs business at the port that a U.S. Customs Broker applied to.
+To conduct customs business, a U.S. Customs Broker must have a permit to conduct customs business at the port that a U.S. Customs Broker applied to.
 A Customs broker has the option to apply to multiple ports if a Customs Broker needs to conduct business at those ports.
 Transacting Customs Business means under CFR 19 Title: § 111.1 Definitions.:

 - Entry and admissibility of merchandise,

 - Classification and valuation,